 Erected 1966 by Kentucky Historical Society and Kentucky Department of Highways.
 (Marker Number 915.)

 Location.
 37° 10.064′ N, 87° 41.529′ W. Marker is in Dawson Springs, Kentucky, in Hopkins County.
 Marker is on U.S. 62 0.1 miles east of South Main Street, on the right when traveling west.
-Touch for map.
-Marker is located within the town center plaza bordered by Veterans Street, Arcadia Avenue, Main Street and Railroad Avenue.
+Marker is located within the town center plaza bordered by Veterans Street, Touch for map.
 Marker is in this post office area: Dawson Springs KY 42408, United States of America.
+Touch for directions.